averroes12/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 ### Step 4

-- Top with whipped cream and chocolate shavings
+- Top with whipped cream and chocolate shavings test